-2013 Fiscal Year Performance Highlights(1) and Link to Pay Decisions
+2014 Fiscal Year Performance Highlights† and Link to Pay Decisions

-During 2013, the Corporation, and its Applebee's and IHOP Business Units, delivered strong results against its business strategy highlighted by the following results and key accomplishments:
+During 2014, the Corporation, and its Applebee's, IHOP and International Business Units, delivered strong results against its business strategy highlighted by the following key accomplishments:

-- Generated Adjusted Earnings Per Share for the Corporation at 114.6% of operating plan target under our Annual Incentive Plan. - Generated Operating Profit for the Applebee's Business Unit and the IHOP Business Unit at 103.3% and 105.7% of operating plan targets, respectively, under our Annual Incentive Plan. - Returned approximately \$87 million to stockholders in fiscal 2013 in share repurchases and quarterly cash dividends. - Full year domestic system-wide same-restaurant sales decreased 0.3% at Applebee's and increased 2.4% at IHOP. - The Corporation's total stockholder return for fiscal years 2011 through 2013 was 75.3%.
+- Generated Adjusted Earnings Per Share for the Corporation of \$4.73 or 111.3% of operating plan target under our Annual Incentive Plan. - Generated Operating Profit for the Applebee's Business Unit, the IHOP Business Unit and the International Business Unit at 100.2%, 104.1% and 112.3% of operating plan targets, respectively, under our Annual Incentive Plan. - The domestic Applebee's Business Unit and IHOP Business Unit outperformed the casual dining and family dining segments, respectively, in Traffic during 2014. - Full year domestic system-wide same-restaurant sales increased 1.1% at Applebee's and increased 3.9% at IHOP, the strongest full-year sales increase at IHOP since fiscal 2004. - The Corporation's total stockholder return ("TSR") for fiscal years 2012 through 2014 was 160%. - Refinanced our long-term debt at a lower, fixed interest rate, reducing future cash interest payments by approximately \$34 million on an annualized, pre-tax basis. - Returned approximately \$75 million to stockholders in fiscal 2014 in share repurchases and quarterly cash dividends.